 Co-browsing with 24sessions is entirely secure.
-A session can only be activated with the client’s permission: when an agent would like to start co-browsing, customers always receive a pop-up message to give access.
+It protects your customer's privacy.
+A cobrowse session can only be activated with the client’s permission: when an agent would like to start co-browsing, customers always receive a pop-up message to give access.
 They are then asked to enter a passcode before the co-browsing session can start.

 And for privacy reasons, sensitive customer information can be hidden from agents to see.
 You can choose to add custom mask fields to ‘my environment’ or personal login pages on your website, so the agent won’t be able to view a client’s credit card number or balance, for example.